Saganus/mauth/README.md

-# mAuth: Macaroon-based authentication middleware for Express
+# mAuth: Macaroon-based authorization middleware for Express

 ## What is mAuth?